lino-framework/atelier/docs/invlib.rst

 .. command:: inv release

-    Upload the source distribution archive previously created by :cmd:`inv sdist`, publishing it to PyPI.
-This will fail if the project has previously been released with the same version.
+    Upload the source distribution archive previously created by :cmd:`inv sdist` to PyPI, i.e. publish an official version of your package.

-    Create and push an annotated version tag "vX.Y.Z" if :envvar:`revision_control_system` is ``'git'``.
-This can be
+    Before doing anything, it shows the status of your local repository (which should be clean) and a summary of the project status on PyPI.
+It then asks a confirmation.
+The release will fail if the project has previously been published on PyPI with the same version.

-    skipped by specifying ``--notag``.
+    If :envvar:`revision_control_system` is ``'git'``, create and push an annotated version tag "vX.Y.Z".
+This step can be skipped by specifying ``--notag``.

     This command requires that `twine
     <https://pypi.python.org/pypi/twine>`_ is installed.